joemoose/dungeoneers.d20/docs/play.md

 ## Time

-Time measurements are flexible depending on the current scope of the narrative.
-A character can generally take one significant action per unit of time.
+Time measurements are flexible depending on the narrative's current scope.
+Based on the narrative, a character can generally take one significant action per unit of time.

 | Narrative | Unit | Time |
 | - | - | - |